 A date for termination of the moratorium and a statement setting forth why that duration is reasonably necessary to address the problems or conditions leading to imposition of the moratorium.
 Staff projects that the time period for addressing permitting and construction of a new WWTP will take approximately two to two and a half years.
+Construction of clear well storage will be a similar time frame, while water plant expansion would likely be longer.
 Staff would request the moratorium be effective for 30 months from the date of approval, noting that it could be rescinded earlier should conditions allow.